 Upon walking into the Old City Center, you first see a line of shops on Getreidegasse which is one of the longest streets in Salzburg and is popular because of the wrought-iron guild signs that hang above every shops.
 Even the McDonald’s has a special wrought-iron sign.
 At the end of the street is a small church built into the side of the mountains called Blausiskirche.
 Wolfgang Amadeus Mozart also lived on this street.
+Walking down this street is without a doubt one of the best things to do in Salzburg as it’s one of the most unique streets in Europe!

 Between St. Peter’s Abbey and the Salzburg Dom, you can find one of two Pferdschwemmen (horse fountains) which was built in 1693.
 The Archbishop’s horses were washed here, but today has no specific use.
 It’s just a pretty area now in Salzburg, dominated by the “horse whisperer” statue.